 Another Budgeting Strategy: The 50-20-30 budget is a popular way to control your spending.

 Spending more than you plan to spend

-Having tracked the problem areas for a month, you’ll have a better idea of why your spending more than you should.
-If you must, put cash in an envelope for just these problem categories.
+Having tracked the problem areas for a month, you’ll have a better idea of why you’re spending more than you should.
+If it helps, put cash in an envelope for just these problem categories.
 When the cash is gone, you stop spending.
 Again, the point is to focus just on the problem areas of your monthly spending.

 Getting whacked by periodic or unexpected expenses